Skip to Content

 Spondyloarthropathies are diagnosed through a medical history, lab

-tests, and by symptoms of joint and tissue inflammation, morning stiffness, and
+tests, imaging tests such as an X-ray or MRI, and by symptoms of joint and tissue inflammation, morning stiffness, and

 other symptoms unique to a specific spondyloarthropathy (such as scaly skin in